On the Parametric Tests dialog box, click OUTPUT.

 - Create output table using multiset keyword — Multiset keyword that is used to create the table

-- Advertise Output — The Advertise Output option may be requested when creating a table, view or procedure.
+- Advertise Output — The Advertise Output option can be requested when creating a table, view or procedure.
 This feature “advertises” output by inserting information into one or more of the Advertise Output metadata tables according to the type of analysis and the options selected in the analysis.

-- Advertise Note — An Advertise Note may be specified when the Advertise Output option is selected or when the Always Advertise option is selected on the Connection Properties dialog box.
+- Advertise Note — An Advertise Note may be specified when the Advertise Output option is selected or when the Always Advertise option is selected on the Connection Properties dialog.
 It is a free-form text field of up to 30 characters that may be used to categorize or describe the output.

 - Generate SQL, but do not Execute it — Generate the Statistical Test SQL, but do not execute it.
 The SQL is available to be viewed.